HarukaTea/TRIA-Map-Runner/README.md

 ### How to use?

+OR..watch this <a href="https://www.youtube.com/watch?v=xK5kZJeNXvc">Video</a> instead (Thank you, RockyTanker!)

 1. Download the latest .rbxl file from the <a href="https://github.com/HarukaTea/TRIA-Map-Runner/releases">Releases</a> page.
 2. Open the file in Roblox Studio.
-3. Delete all instances under workspace.
+3. Delete all the things under workspace.
 4. Insert your own model and **UNGROUP** it
-5. Test the map by clicking the Play button or press F5 key.
+(MAKE SURE TO UNGROUP IT, OR THE MAP WILL NOT WORK PROPERLY)

+5. Now, you can test the map!

 ![Preview](docs/TRIA_Runner_Preview_V6.png)